 Map of IDEPC field services epidemiologists and the regions of the state that each covers, along with contact information.

-- Biennial Reports: IDEPC Division
+- Annual/Biennial Reports: IDEPC Division

-Biennial reports to about the work of IDEPC staff and partners.
+Annual and biennial reports to about the work of IDEPC staff and partners.
 Our mission is to protect, maintain, and improve the health of all Minnesotans.
 In our division, we monitor the occurrence of infectious diseases, develop strategies for preventing and controlling disease, and work to put those strategies into action.
 All Minnesotans are served by the work of IDEPC.

 - Contact Us